Journalist Annabel Ross talks to Attack Magazine’s Harold Heath about misogyny and sexual predators in dance music.

-And someone used the term ‘toxic male solidarity’, this kind of brotherhood, not ‘dobbing in’ your brothers, not saying anything, ‘bros before ho s’ and I think that has a lot to do with it also.
+And someone used the term ‘toxic male solidarity’, this kind of brotherhood, and attitudes of not ‘dobbing in’ your brothers and ‘bros before hoes’.
+I think that has a lot to do with it also.

 Was there much kick back from the industry once you started writing on this subject?

 Yes, but not much, not too much.
-I mean there’s been the odd troll or hater or Morillo or May supporter who will say some abusive trolly stuff but by and large no. I’m sure a lot of people are saying things behind closed doors, not to my face but you also can’t really get away with it anymore and I think that’s the thing that people are realising: that with this kind of work and actually talking about this stuff, there’s nowhere really to hide anymore.
-So people have to be careful with what they say and how they act: which is a good thing.
+I mean there’s been the odd troll or hater or Morillo or May supporter who will say some abusive trolly stuff but by and large, no. I’m sure a lot of people are saying things behind closed doors and not to my face but you also can’t really get away with it [abuse] anymore and I think that’s the thing that people are realising.
+This kind of work and actually talking about this stuff means there’s nowhere really to hide anymore.
+So people have to be careful with what they say and how they act which is a good thing.